aegis1980/gis-experiments/README.md

 # GIS Experiments (Python)

-I decided to have a play with GIS and Python.
-This is a record of where I got and didn't get here.
+I decided to have a play with GIS and Python (27/05/2021 and R!
+Sorry!).
+This is a record of where I got and didn't get.

 No real end goal, but maybe useful to someone. **Come along for the ride**!